Tiberiu18/log-parser-forwarder/README.md

 A third container, **dozzle**, provides a lightweight web UI to view container logs.

-The repository also contains Ansible playbooks used for deployment on a remote host.
+The repository also contains Ansible playbooks and Terraform configurations that can deploy the stack on a remote host.

 ## Requirements

 - Docker and Docker Compose
 - (optional) Ansible if you want to deploy remotely
+- (optional) Terraform for provisioning cloud resources

 ## Running locally